microsoft/microsoft.github.io/README.md

 ===================

-As Microsoft's open source presence and volume of released source code up on GitHub has increased, we've reimagined the portal and index for our repos.
+As Microsoft's open source presence and volume of released source code up on GitHub has increased, we've reimagined the portal and index for our repositories.

 Today you can find, filter and review all sorts of open source up at https://opensource.microsoft.com.